Visa Traveler

 You must have 2,000 THB in cash for your Thailand Visa on Arrival fee.

-Apart from the 2,000 THB visa fee, you may be forced to pay an additional 200 THB as “express fee” for the fast processing of your VOA application.
+Apart from the 2,000 THB visa fee, you may be forced to pay an additional 200 THB as an “express fee” for the fast processing of your VOA application.
 This is not mandatory but sometimes you will not have a choice but to pay.

 If you don’t have Thai Baht (THB) on you, you can exchange currencies such as USD, CNY or INR at the currency exchanges near Visa on Arrival sections in international airports.